Global Summer Programme (GSP)

 3. Analyse the sustainability reporting requirements in different regulatory regimes around the world

-Associate Professor of Accounting;
+Associate Professor of Accounting (Education)

 School of Accountancy